Leica S Typ 007 vs Sony A6300

 - More modern: Was introduced somewhat (1 year and 4 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the S Typ 007 comes out slightly ahead of the A6300 (16 : 15 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the S Typ 007 emerges as the winner of the contest (17 : 15 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Leica S Typ 007 and the Sony A6300 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.